robhutters/bluesky-composer/README.md

 ```
 Visit http://localhost:3000.

+## Deploying safely
+- Use `vercel` (no `--prod`) for preview/staging deployments.
+Reserve `vercel --prod` for the main production branch only.
+- Scope env vars per environment in Vercel (Preview vs Production).
+Keep test/staging keys in Preview, live keys in Production.
+- Stripe: use test-mode keys/endpoint + test webhook secret for staging; live keys/endpoint + live webhook secret for production.

 ## Security & RLS
 - Notes are encrypted server-side; the encryption key lives only on the server.
 - Client calls API routes with the user’s Supabase session token; routes use the service-role key and enforce user ownership.